BABY FORMULA

 Fat

-Breast milk and infant formulas contain saturated, monounsaturated, and polyunsaturated fatty acids which provides babies with energy, helps with brain development and protects against infections.
+Breast milk and infant formulas contain saturated, monounsaturated, and polyunsaturated fatty acids that provide babies with energy, enhance the absorption of fat-soluble vitamins, support healthy brain development, and provide immune support.

 Carbohydrates